LatticeQCD/AnalysisToolbox/docs_src/glossary/latqcdtools.statistics.statistics.md

 Returns:
     func(x,params,args)

+`forcePositiveSemidefinite(mat)`
+Doctors a noisy correlation matrix mat to be positive semidefinite if it isn't already.
+Uses algorithm of Rebonato and Jaeckel, DOI: 10.2139/ssrn.1969689

+Args:
+    mat (np.ndarray)

+Returns:
+    np.ndarray: positive semidefinite matrix

 `gaudif(x1, e1, x2, e2) -> float`

 Likelihood that difference between outcomes x1 and x2 is due to chance, assuming x1 and x2 are